 This post is a bit different.
 Still about style but the innate style that comes with confidence.
 And how to retain that confidence when it takes a beating.

 Some people say the most beautiful thing a woman can wear is her smile.
 I’ll disagree and say it’s confidence.
 When I look at the women I admire, whose style I love, the common theme is confidence.
 They are different ages and sizes.
 They have wildly different aesthetics.
 But they are tied by comfort in their own skin and a kindness to themselves and others.
+I have loads of friends though, that have decided to get plastic surgery to help them gain confidence.
+A few of them have even gone over to NYC to get the surgery that they want.
+This is great to be honest because it makes them happy with their body and is totally worthwhile doing if you want it.
+Just make sure to do your research first before you commit to anything.

 Confidence is a strange and shifting thing.
 I often think mine feels solid.
 Until something challenges it and the fragility is revealed.
 Suddenly what I thought had strong foundations is a straw house.